neuroinformatics-unit/poisson-numcodecs/README.md

 This codec is designed for compressing movies with Poisson noise, which are produced by photon-limited modalities such multiphoton microscopy, radiography, and astronomy.

-The codec assumes that the video is linearly encoded with a potential offset (`zero_level`) and that the `photon_sensitivity` (the average increase in intensity per photon) is known or can be accurately estimated from the data.
+The codec assumes that the video is linearly encoded with a potential offset (`dark_signal`) and that the `photon_sensitivity` (the average increase in intensity per photon) is known or can be accurately estimated from the data.

 The codec re-quantizes the grayscale efficiently with a square-root-like transformation to equalize the noise variance across the grayscale levels: the [Anscombe Transform](https://en.wikipedia.org/wiki/Anscombe_transform).
-This results in a smaller number of unique grayscale levels and significant improvements in the compressibility of the data without sacrificing signal accuracy.
+This results in a smaller number of unique grayscale levels and improvements in the compressibility of the data with a tunable trade-off (`beta`) for signal accuracy.

-To use the codec, one must supply two pieces of information: `zero_level` (the input value corresponding to the absence of light) and `photon_sensitivity` (levels/photon).
+To use the codec, one must supply two pieces of information: `dark_signal` (the input value corresponding to the absence of light) and `photon_sensitivity` (levels/photon).
+We provide two alternative routines to extract those numbers directly from signal statistics.
+Alternatively, they can be directly measured at the moment of data acquisition.
+Those calibration routines are provided in the [src/calibrate.py](src/calibrate.py) file.

 The codec is used in Zarr as a filter prior to compression.